lavrentyev-andrey/Nonogram_Solver/README.md

 * Uses numbers that starts from edges of the grid
 * Fills row/column that fully completes that set of numbers

-Second part is an actual solver in terms of the loops.
-The idea is to determine logic of filling rows/columns based on gaps and squares.
+Second part is an actual solver in term of the loop.
+The idea is to implement and determine logic of filling rows/columns based on gaps and squares.
 This part is not implemented because I cant figure out how to make this algorimn work logically.